percula/planter_blog/content/posts/garden-preparation-for-a-worry-free-vacation.md

 title = "Garden Preparation for a Worry-Free Vacation" weight = 5
 [cover]
-alt = "A veggie garden in the sun" caption = "A veggie garden in the sun" image = "/uploads/garden-in-sun.jpg"
+alt = "A garden in the sun"
+caption = "A garden in the sun" image = "/uploads/garden-in-sun.jpg"

 +++